JohnWIckBallerina/thema/README.md

 Create, share, or combine plugins for indicators, strategies, risk controls, and more — all while keeping your code clean and scalable.

-<summary><h2> What Can I Do with Hyperswitch?</h2></summary>
+<summary><h2> What Can I Do with Maybe?</h2></summary>

-Hyperswitch offers a modular, open-source payments infrastructure designed for flexibility and control.
+Maybe offers a modular, open-source payments infrastructure designed for flexibility and control.
 Apart from our Payment Suite offering, this solution allows businesses to pick and integrate only the modules they need on top of their existing payment stack — without unnecessary complexity or vendor lock-in.

 Each module is independent and purpose-built to optimize different aspects of payment processing.